When Luxury Cars Meet High Fashion!

 Customized by Frida Giannini – at the time, creative director of the brand – in collaboration with the Fiat Style Centre, the car is packed with accessories and details that enhance its style and elegance.

-Outside we find Gucci’s green-red-green monogram imprinted longitudinally along the side of the sedan.
+Outside we find Gucci’s green-red-green monogram imprinted longitudinally along the sedan’s side.

-At the same time, the alloy wheels with the unmistakable retro design of the rays embellish the exterior and the hubcaps branded with the double “G” in body color and the Gucci signature in italics.
+At the same time, the alloy wheels with the unmistakable retro design of the rays embellish the exterior, and the hubcaps are branded with the double “G” in body color and the Gucci signature in italics.

 Fiat X Bulgari

 If a car could channel the joy, hedonism, and exuberance that defines the 1950s fashion of Italy, it would be the fabulous little Fiat 500 by Bulgari.

 Like a rare jewel, there are only three units of this Fiat 500 special edition in the world.